Redseb/PyeeControl/README.md

 After the bulbs have appeared in the window press `Toggle All` to toggle the lights on/off

+# Changing Colors

 Pressing `Change Color` will prompt you to select a color for the light, if the lights are on the color will be changed!

+# Matching the Screen Color

+Toggling the `Screen Match` checkbox will start automatically matching the color of your yeelight devices with the average color of your screen. **Note: **This feature can be resource intensive and is not guaranteed to work perfectly